 The Soup Bowl’s location at Bathsheba on the island’s scenic east coast is home to the most consistent waves found on the island.
 The wave at the Soup Bowl is mainly a right that breaks in approximately seven feet of water on a rock ledge that sticks out into the Atlantic Ocean.

-Big surf and heavy barrels are the hallmarks that make the Soup Bowl a world-class surf spot suitable for the more experience surfers who compete at the annual reef classic every November.
+Big surf and heavy barrels are the hallmarks that make the Soup Bowl a world-class surf spot suitable for the more experienced surfers who compete at the annual reef classic every November.

 Surfing In Barbados On The South Coast

-Located on the action pack South coast of the island, South point is mainly a left break consisting of hollow fast waves.
-This multiple peak wave is extremely popular with the many local and international surfers who visit the island.
+Located on the action pack South coast of the island, the South point is mainly a left break consisting of hollow fast waves.
+This multiple-peak wave is extremely popular with the many local and international surfers who visit the island.

 Surfing on the West Coast of Barbados